dadish/sass-import-resolve/Readme.md

 Type: `Boolean`
 Default: `true`

-Weather you want the files that are prefixed with underscore to be resolved.
+Weather you want to resolve files that are prefixed with underscore.
+> Note: If your import path is already prefixed.
+E.g. `@import "_a"`, this
+> option is ignored, and only prefixed paths will resolve.

 #### options.resolveUnprefixed
 Type: `Boolean`
 Default: `true`

-Weather you want the files that are not prefixed with underscore to be resolved.
+Weather you want to resolve files that are not prefixed with underscore.

 ### Test
 ```